Neovim help files

 indent.txt automatic indenting for C and other languages

-syntax.txt syntax highlighting
+syntax syntax highlighting

-quickfix.txt commands for a quick edit-compile-fix cycle
+quickfix Commands for a quick edit-compile-fix cycle

-ft_sql.txt about the SQL filetype plugin
+ft_sql.txt SQL filetype plugin

-digraph.txt list of available digraphs
+digraph List of available digraphs

-mbyte.txt multibyte text support
+mbyte.txt Multibyte text support

-mlang.txt non-English language support
+mlang.txt Non-English language support

-rileft.txt right-to-left editing mode
+rileft.txt Right-to-left editing mode

 arabic.txt Arabic language support and editing